varun6531/Investra/README.md

 #### Windows:
 - Download from [ollama.ai](https://ollama.ai) and run the installer
-- Add Ollama to your system PATH if prompted
+- Add Ollama to your system PATH if prompted (may have to restart)

 #### Linux:
 - Download from [ollama.ai](https://ollama.ai) and follow the installation instructions